Service transparency

 The fastest way to trust this page is to send your own test alert and watch the timeline.
 No credit card.
 No commitment.

-• Free forever plan
+• Free plan

 • Send a test alert today